keboola/connection-docs/flows/index.md

 list of the project users in the **Notifications** tab, you can select (a) project user(s) who will receive the notification, or you can enter another email address.
 However, consider using a group email to keep the whole team informed and responsive to any issues.

-You can set up an email notification for four different situations:
+You can set up an email notification to the following situations:

 - The flow finishes successfully.
 - The flow finishes with warnings; the **Continue on Failure** flag determines whether a task should keep running even if there’s an error.
 This option is off by default.
 It is particularly helpful when dealing with APIs that are inconsistent or prone to day-to-day errors.